Large-Scale Auto-bidding with Nash Equilibrium Constraints

+\textbf{Practical Implementation.} To develop a practical algorithm, we employ a Causal Transformer \cite{vaswani2017attention} with 5 Transformer blocks as the neural network backbone.
+The adjustment frequency is $1/96$, meaning that we recalibrate the bidding factor using the neural network 96 times during the bidding episode.
+The input features of the neural network include the number of impressions arrived, and their click rates, conversion rates, and GMV.

-\cref{table:simulated_exp} gives the results of the simulated experiment under different $\epsilon$ settings.
-We can see that the BPG framework can adjust with the $\epsilon$ settings: decreasing the $\epsilon$ setting results in a lower Max Exploitability but also a lower Social Welfare, while other algorithms cannot.
-Importantly, when $0.08\le \epsilon\le 0.16$, the BPG framework achieves both a lower Max Exploitability and a higher Social Welfare compared to all other algorithms with relatively high Compliance Rates ($>86.7\%$). \cref{table:online_exp} gives the results of the real-world experiment in which we set $\epsilon=0.16$.
-We can see that the BPG framework outperforms all other algorithms in both GMV and Win Rate, which validates its effectiveness in solving the NCB problem.
+\textbf{Results.} \cref{table:simulated_exp} gives the results of the experiments under different $\rho$ settings.
+We see that the NCB framework adapts to the $\rho$ setting: decreasing $\rho$ yields higher Max Exploitability and Social Welfare, whereas other algorithms do not.
+Importantly, when $10\le \rho\le 50$, the NCB framework achieves both a lower Max Exploitability and a higher Social Welfare compared to all other algorithms with relatively high Compliance Rates ($>65\%$).